ChilliCream/graphql-platform/website/src/docs/hotchocolate/defining-a-schema/operations.md

 }
 ```

-We can even use a subscription argument as the topic.
+We can even use the `Topic` attribute on dynamic arguments of the subscription field.

 ```csharp
 public class Subscription